alexpkent/StravaHeatmap/README.md

 Routes are darker colours the more they have been run/ridden.

-An angular SPA hosted/backed by a very low cost Azure set-up.
+An angular SPA hosted/backed by a very low cost (free!)
+Azure set-up.

 ![site image](screenshots/site.png)